fe-data/fe-docs/docs/getting-started/settings.rst

    https://api.postmarkapp.com/email

-It is possible to log Postmark '*Bounce*', '*Spam complaint*', '*Subscription change*' and '*Manual suppression*' events in the log-table of *Fast Events*.
-You can configure this in the webhooks section of the Postmark dashboard.
-For the moment other events are discarded.
-Use this as URL ``https://fillinyourdomain.com/wp-json/fast-events/v1/email/webhook/postmark``.
-Furthermore: make sure you enable
-Basic authentication and use a valid WordPress user and an application password.
-Do **not** include the message content in the webhook!

 Sendgrid API settings
 ^^^^^^^^^^^^^^^^^^^^^
 The settings can be found in the `Sendgrid dashboard <https://sendgrid.com/>`_.
 The URL for the server is: